standardholdingsllc/algobet/ARCHITECTURE.md

 - **SX.bet**
   - Adapter metadata now documents `/markets/active` pagination knobs (pageSize=50, paginationKey/nextKey) so the handler can walk every page before hydrating odds.
 Typical runs ingest several hundred active markets unless a `maxPages` cap is configured for safety.
   - `/orders/odds/best` remains the only place we apply the USDC base token filter; `/markets/active` is kept wide open per the docs.
 The handler wraps `SXBetAPI.getOpenMarkets`, so fee/odds logic stays centralized and logs summarize page-by-page counts.
+  - Odds hydration is rate-limit aware: markets are sorted by earliest expiry, odds are reused from the previous snapshot when they’re ≤5 minutes old (`oddsAsOf` on each market), and `/orders/odds/best` chunks run sequentially with small delays/exponential backoff.
+If SX.bet returns 429 after the configured retries, the adapter logs the remaining market count, stops requesting, and still returns the odds it already collected so we never lose the whole run.
+  - Snapshot metadata records `rawMarkets`, `withinWindow`, `hydratedWithOdds`, `reusedOdds`, `pagesFetched`, and `stopReason`.
+The suspicious-snapshot guard treats SX.bet snapshots with <100 `rawMarkets`/`withinWindow`/`hydratedWithOdds` as suspect and automatically refetches + self-heals Redis/disk on the next cron invocation.
   - The platform’s `rest-active` adapter declares `minMarkets=100`.
 If cached snapshots report fewer than that (or the `rawMarkets` metadata drops below the threshold), MarketFeedService forces a live refetch and self-heals Redis/disk, preventing the bot from silently trading on a 25-market slice when the upstream exchange actually has ~2k active contracts.

 ---